RababAhmed-06/Wander.Co/README.md

 ## About the Developer

-Wander.co is developed and maintained by [Your Name].
-If you have any inquiries or feedback regarding the website, please don't hesitate to contact me at [your email address].
+Wander.co is developed and maintained by Rabab Ahmed.
+If you have any inquiries or feedback regarding the website, please don't hesitate to contact me at rababahmed0611@gmail.com.

 Happy traveling! 🌍✈️🌴